 It makes sense that the more pros who have access to your project posting, the more likely you’ll find the best pro to do the work.
 This is why we won’t charge pros an annual or monthly membership fee to access the platform.
 Pros can review project postings for free.
 Pros only pay us if they’re interested in a project and want to connect with the customer.

 The biggest problems that we have with other platforms like HomeAdvisor or Houzz, is that these platforms are advertising engines focused on maximizing profit, rather than maximizing helpfulness.
 It costs a lot of money for pros to access these platforms, so most professionals do not use these platforms.
 We think that this is a huge disservice to the homeowners and everyone else that uses these platforms.

-Our business directory has 60,000+ pros from Southern California listed.
+Our business directory has over 1 million pros nationwide.
 We’re in the process of finding the best pros and if a pro passes our screening process their business listing will have a VETTED badge.
 Business listings are free and pros can customize their listing to best suit their needs.
 Pros can provide all of their contact info and anyone using our website can contact pros directly.

 We offer free customer service for everyone that uses our platform.
 You can contact us about anything and everything.
 Need help posting a project, call, text or email us.

 - We provide personalized customer service for all of our customers.
 We’re here to help you with anything.

 - We have the most pros than any other platform.
 We don’t charge pros membership fees to benefit from out platform.
 The more pros that review your project posting, the more likely you’ll find the best pro to do the work.

 - Our project postings board is the first of its kind.
 Not only are project postings public info, but we personally contact the pros for you.

 - We’re creating the most up-to-date photo gallery of work completed by pros.
 Photos in our galleries have been submitted by pros and their past customers.
 See the work done by pros before choosing the best pro to work on your project.